finos/common-domain-model/docs/product-model.md

     Index
 ```

-The definition of these attributes is as follows:

 * **Asset**:  The inclusion of Asset in Observable enables the price of an asset to be included within the definition of another
 financial product.
 * **Basket**:  The object to be observed is a Basket, ie a collection of Observables with an identifier and optional weightings.
-* **Index**:  The object to be observed is an Index, ie an observable computed on the prices, rates or valuations of a number of assets.
+* **Index**:  The object to be observed is an Index, ie an observable whose value is computed on the prices, rates or valuations
+of a number of assets.

-The CDM allows both assets and observables to be used as underlying building blocks to construct
+The CDM allows both products and observables to be used as underlying building blocks to construct
 more complex products (see the *[Underlier](#underlier)* section).

 ### Product

-The model defines a product by three attributes:
+The model defines a product using three attributes:

 * **identifier**: a product must have a unique identifier composed of an `identifier` string
 and an `identifierType` enumerator that defines the symbology source of the identifier.